decyjphr-org/workflow-script-injection/README.md

 ## :mega: Prerequisites
 Before joining the workshop, there are a few items that you will need to install or bring with you.
-- an org with actions enabled
+- a GitHub account
-- an org with GHAS enabled
+- Visual Studio Code IDE installed on your laptop

 ## :bomb: Exercise 1: Script injection in the run command